Standing Alternating Dumbbell Curls

 - 1

-Stand with your feet shoulder-width apart and holding a dumbbell in each hand with an overhand grip, with your palms facing your sides.
-This is your starting position.
+Stand upright with your feet shoulder-width apart, holding a dumbbell in each hand with your palms facing forward.

 - 2